drbh/writeups/content/some-article.md

 The [OpenSource machine](https://app.hackthebox.com/machines) was my first HTB CTF, and I had a great time hacking away and capturing the flags.

-This machine is named open source because, the exploit revolves around an open source webapp that has some serious but subtle bugs.
+This machine is named open source because the exploit revolves around an open-source web app that has some serious but subtle bugs.

-I was especially excited to get started on this challenge since it is focusd on software development, and I'm coming to the pen testing world as a software engineer.
+I was especially excited to get started on this challenge since it is focused on software development, and I'm coming to the pen testing world as a software engineer.

 ## Discovery